 I'm a data journalist and researcher specialising in information visualisation.

-    I find facts and data, digest them and build them into compelling stories.
-Then I work with designers to produce infographics, data visualisations and other forms of information design.
+I find facts and data and build them into compelling stories.
+Then I work with designers to produce information graphics, data visualisations, data artworks and installations.

 DataFest Tbilisi, Georgia, November 2017: workshop leader

 V&A, London, Jun 2017: data jewellery workshop leader

 London South Bank University, Feb-March 2017: visiting lecturer, Digital Journalism course

 Kunstuniversität Linz, Austria, 2016 and 2017: visiting lecturer / course leader

 School of Machines, Making and Make-Believe, November 2015, Berlin: workshop instructor

 Initial concepts: working with you to develop creative briefs suitable for graphic presentation